newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 [[-Solution-]](./solution.md#challenge-8)

-## Conditional logic for clarity and embelishment
+## Conditional logic for clarity and embellishment
 Before we change up a gear and move onto the final part of the lab, lets take a brief foray to look at another super simple but really effective technique for manipulating the data that can really supercharge your dashboards.
 This is so useful I couldn't not include it!

 One technique for making data more understandable at glance is to change its colour based on the value.
 You may already do this using the billboard widget which allows you to set a threshold for warning and critical which changes the colour of the widget.
-Howver its a touch limited and doesnt work with other widget types.
+Howver its a touch limited and doesn't work with other widget types.

 The `IF` clause allows us to replicate this functionality to some extent allowing us to display a value of our choice based on the calculated values.